 She invented her own toys, pulling a plastic safety seal off of a milk bottle out of the trash, pressing her toes on the edge of it, flipping it onto her wrist, and high into the air.
 Then she juggled and chased it across the living room.
 She was so expressive with her paws, I called her my conjuring cat.
 She opened a ten-foot-high sliding closet door with her forehead, snuck inside, and shredded a nest out of a box of old letters.
 She staked out places on tables in my two offices, working with me every single day.
 She followed me everywhere.
 She gazed at herself in the mirror.

 One day I was in the lavatory, putting on my contact lenses, when she rushed in and jumped on my back, pawing my shoulders, thrusting her face in my hair, giving grooming bites on my ears.
 When Tom heard me giggling and shrieking, he rushed in, and she meowed at him in a peculiar fierce little voice that said, “She’s mine.”
 She did this trick whenever she was in the mood; I would bend over the sink to encourage her.
 And yes, call me a kooky cat person, but she actually spoke words (Tom heard them, too).
 She would walk out of the kitchen after a freshly cooked meal and say, “Yum, yum, yum!"

 Alana lived with us for sixteen wonderful years, which means that when she died, she was probably eighteen years old—in a breed not known for longevity.
-Like her best friend Luna, I immortalized her as one of Ruby A. Maverick’s cats in Summer of Love.
+Like her best friend Luna, I immortalized her as one of Ruby A. Maverick’s cats in Summer of Love. and Abby Teller's MagiCat in The Garden of Abracadabra.
 Like Luna, Alana will live forever and ever in my books and in my heart.